SpacyGalaxy/Trick-cord-treat-bot-remastered/README.md

 - Buttons instead of commands to answer the door
 - Discord applications commands instead of special character command

+Future improvements may include:
+- Directly add a character from Discord

 # Installation
 TODO